Notorious (2009 film): Critical reaction

 On Rotten Tomatoes, the film has an approval rating of 52% based on 145 reviews, with an average rating of 5.57/10.
 The site's critical consensus reads, "A biopic that lacks the luster of its subject, Notorious is generic rise-and-fall fare that still functions as a primer for those less familiar with the work and life of the hip hop icon."
 At Metacritic the film has a score of 60 out of 100, based on 32 critics, indicating "mixed or average reviews".
-Some critics have noted that the first half of the film tells exactly the same story that the 2005 film Get Rich or Die Tryin' had.

 Roger Ebert gave the film three and a half out of four stars, applauding the film focusing on Christopher Wallace and not his rapping persona.

 Criticism by Lil' Kim

-Lil' Kim was not happy about the promiscuous manner in which she's portrayed in the film, saying, "Regardless of the many lies in the movie and false portrayal of me to help carry a storyline through, I will still continue to carry his legacy through my hard work and music."
+Lil' Kim was unhappy about the promiscuous manner in which she's portrayed in the film, saying, "Regardless of the many lies in the movie and false portrayal of me to help carry a storyline through, I will still continue to carry his legacy through my hard work and music."
+She wasn't happy with Naturi Naughton’s portrayal of her.
 She felt the producers were more interested in her "character" than her.
 Lil' Kim's scenes in the film contained a significant amount of nudity and sexuality.
 The film's producers, including Voletta Wallace, downplayed her comments.
-Purportedly, producers attempted to get Lil' Kim's input during production but she never returned calls.
-Producers went with stories from Wallace's friends of how she and Wallace met.